 Personality Disorders

-Unlike other mental illnesses, Personality Disorders are not the result of a biochemical imbalance.
-Rather, these disorders emerge as the product of a patient’s perception of themselves, others, and the world.
-Personality disorder sufferers may have difficulty relating to themselves and others; some have difficulty maintaining any relationship for more than a short period of time.
-The self-defeating thoughts and actions that can signify a Personality Disorder will eventually become apparent to those who suffer from them.
-When this self-awareness is reached, a healing process can begin.
+Unlike other mental illnesses, Personality Disorders are not as heavily influenced by biochemical imbalances.
+Rather, these disorders emerge as the product of a patient’s perceptions of themselves, others, and the world around them.
+Personality disorder sufferers may have difficulty relating to themselves and others; some have difficulty maintaining stable relationships for more than a short period of time.
+When greater self-awareness is reached, the healing process may begin.

 Borderline Personality Disorder

 Borderline Personality Disorder is characterized by intense fear of abandonment and difficulty maintaining healthy relationships.
 Other symptoms may include emotional volatility, fits of anger over real or imagined slights, a loss of sense of self, and chronic self-harming behavior including self-mutilation and suicide attempts.
-Those who suffer from Borderline Personality Disorder may find themselves forming a deep attachment to another person within a matter of days, only to discard the relationship months or years later over a trivial argument.
-If left untreated, the damaging effects of this disorder can undermine personal fulfillment as well as family and communal bonds.
+Those who suffer from Borderline Personality Disorder may find themselves forming an intense attachment to another person within a matter of days, only to discard the relationship weeks, or months later over a trivial matter.
+If left untreated, the damaging effects of this disorder can undermine personal fulfillment, as well as, family and communal bonds.

 Narcissistic Personality Disorder